jeku001/CBK_APP/README.md

 3. Once completed, the parsed data will be ready for plotting or saving.

 ### Step 4: Plotting Data
 1. Click **Plot Data** to open the column selection window.
-The plot is interactive and allows zooming without losing quality.
 2. Choose one or more columns to plot.
 3. Select a scale:
    - **Linear**: Standard scale.
    - **Logarithmic**: For data with a wide range of values.
 4. View the interactive plot.
-Use the red cursor to inspect specific points.
+Use the red cursor to inspect specific points or zoom it without losing quality.

 ### Optional: Saving Parsed Data
 1. Click **Save Parsed File** to export the parsed data as a CSV file.